Port Credit Marine Surveys

 This is so simple and so inexpensive to do right that I find it hard to believe so many boat builders still get it wrong.
 I am not talking about older boats here.
 Check out the new models in the showroom and you'll be hard pressed to find one done right.
 Is your family worth $20.00 worth of flexible duct work from your local hardware store ?

-While this issue is critical on gasoline fueled boats, CO from diesel is just as deadly as CO from gasoline.
-Diesel does produce less CO than gasoline but you must remember that CO poisoning is cumulative and will build up over hours or days and may take up to two weeks to leave your bloodstream.
+While this issue is critical on gasoline fueled boats, CO from diesel can also be an issue.
+Diesel does produce much less CO than gasoline but you must remember that CO poisoning is cumulative and will build up over hours or days and may take up to two weeks to leave your bloodstream.
+CO from a diesel is unlikely to kill you but the cumulative effect on a long trip can make you ill.
 For more on CO take a look at Carbon Monoxide Poisoning.

 Note : Gasoline fumes are heavier than air and will collect in the bilge.
 CO is near buoyancy neutral and will drift with the air.